SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 Note that this paper presents results using the more common 75% coverage level ($c=0.75$) per Federal Crop Insurance Corporation guidelines [@fcic_crop_2023] though our interactive tools allow for further exploration.

 ## Data
 As Yield Protection operates at the level of a risk unit, modeling these formulations requires highly local yield and climate information.
 Therefore, we use SCYM [@lobell_scalable_2015] which provides remotely sensed yield estimations from 1999 to 2022 at 30m resolution across the US Corn Belt.
 SCYM benefits from substantial validation efforts [@deines_million_2021].
 Meanwhile, we use climate data from CHC-CMIP6 [@williams_high_2024] which, at daily 0.05 degree or approximately 5km scale, offers both historic data on growing conditions from 1983 to 2016 as well as future projections with a 2030 and a 2050 series each containing multiple years.
 In choosing from its two available scenarios, we prefer the "intermediate" SSP245 within CHC-CMIP6 over SSP585 per the advice of @hausfather_emissions_2020.
 This offers the following climate variables for modeling: precipitation, temperature (min and max), relative humidity (average, peak), heat index, wet bulb temperature, vapor pressure deficit, and saturation vapor pressure.
-Note that we prefer SCYM over some more recent alternatives like @ma_qdann_2024 given its temporal overlap with CHC-CMIP6.
+Note that we prefer SCYM over recent alternatives [@ma_qdann_2024] given temporal overlap with CHC-CMIP6.

 ### Neighborhoods
 We align these variables to a common grid in order to create the discrete instances needed for model training and evaluation.
 More specifically, we create "neighborhoods" [@manski_diversified_2024] of geographically proximate fields paired with climate data through 4 character geohashing^[This algorithm creates a hierarchical set of grid cells where each point is assigned a unique string through a hashing algorithm.
 For example, the first 4 characters identifies a grid cell which contains all points with the same first 4 characters of their geohash.
 We evaluate alternative neighborhood sizes (number of geohash characters) in our interactive tools.] [@niemeyer_geohashorg_2008].
 This defines small populations in a grid of cells roughly 28 by 20 kilometers for use within statistical tests [@haugen_geohash_2020].
 We simulate units within each of these cells as described below.

 ### Yield deltas
-Having created these spatial groups, we model against SCYM-observed deviations from yield expectations ($y_{expected} - y_{actual}$) which can be used to calculate loss probability ($l$) and severity ($s$).
+Having created these spatial groups, we model against SCYM-observed deviations from yield expectations ($\frac{y_{actual} - y_{expected}}{y_{expected}}$) which can be used to calculate loss probability ($l$) and severity ($s$).
 This step converts from a distribution of absolute yield outcomes to a distribution of changes or "yield deltas" relative to the average production histories.
 This reflects the mechanics of Yield Protection policies.

 ## Regression
 With these data in mind, we build predictive models for use in simulations of future yield loss outcomes.

 ### Response and input vector
-We predict mean and standard deviation of yield deltas per neighborhood per year ahead of Monte Carlo simulations.
-This use of summary statistics helps ensure appropriate dimensionality for the dataset size given approximate normalilty in most neighborhoods [@kim_statistical_2013].
-To predict these two responses, we describe each of the 9 CHC-CMIP6 variables as min, max, mean, count, and standard deviation per month for the given year.
-Along with the historic absolute yield mean ($y_{\mu-historic}$) and standard deviation ($y_{\sigma-historic}$) seen in the neighborhood which capture some measures around baseline variability, these varibles constitute the model input vector.
-See supplemental for further information and interactive tools for further exploration.
+We predict yield delta distributions per year ahead of Monte Carlo simulations: either two parmameters (mean, std) for a normal distribution or four parameters [@scipy_beta_2024] for a beta distribution [@nelson_influence_1990] with distribution type chosen given observed skew and kurtosis [@kim_statistical_2013].
+This use of summary statistics helps ensure appropriate dimensionality for the dataset size.
+To predict these responses, we describe each of the 9 CHC-CMIP6 variables as min, max, mean, count, and standard deviation per month for the given year.
+These varibles constitute the model input vector along with year, the historic absolute yield mean ($y_{\mu-historic}$), and standard deviation ($y_{\sigma-historic}$) seen in the neighborhood which capture some measures around baseline variability.
+See supplemental and interactive tools for further exploration.

 ### Neural network
-Our regressors ($f$) use neighborhood-level climate variables ($C$) and historic yield information to predict future neighborhood-level mean and standard deviation of yield changes ($y_{\Delta\%}$) per year [@kim_investigating_2024].
+Our regressors ($f$) use neighborhood-level climate variables ($C$) and historic yield information to predict future yield changes ($y_{\Delta\%}$) per year [@kim_investigating_2024].
 We preprocess these inputs using z score normalization.

 $f(C_z, y_{\mu-historic-z}, y_{\sigma-historic-z}) \hat= y_{\Delta\%}(x) = \frac{y_{actual} - y_{expected}}{y_{expected}} = \frac{y_{\Delta}}{y_{\mu-historic}}$

 Note that we use machine learning per the advice of @leng_predicting_2020 and @klompenburg_crop_2020.
-In addition to possibly better out-of-sample estimation relative to other similar approaches [@mwiti_random_2023], we specifically use feed forward artificial neural networks [@baheti_essential_2021] as they "natively" support multi-variable output to predict mean and standard deviation together in the same network as opposed to some other machine learning options which must predict them separately [@brownlee_deep_2020].
+In addition to possibly better out-of-sample estimation relative to other similar approaches [@mwiti_random_2023], we specifically use feed forward artificial neural networks [@baheti_essential_2021] as they "natively" support multi-variable output to predict distribution parameters together in the same network as opposed to some other machine learning options which must predict them separately [@brownlee_deep_2020].
 Of course, many different kinds of neural network structures and configurations could meet these criteria.
 Therefore, we grid sweep hyper-parameters [@joseph_grid_2018].

 | **Parameter**                | **Options**                  | **Description**                                                                                                                                                       | **Purpose**                                                                                                                          |
 | ----------------------------------------------------- | ---------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------ |